 Non-academic offences are defined in the University's Code of Student Conduct.
 The code addresses offences, procedures, interim conditions and measures, and sanctions.
-The full text of the Code of Student Conduct is available on the University of Toronto website at http://www.governingcouncil.utoronto.ca/Governing\Council/policies.htm.
+The full text of the Code of Student Conduct is available on the University of Toronto website at www.governingcouncil.utoronto.ca/policies.

-13.4 Grievances

-NOTE: Policies and procedures relating to Grievances will be under review during the 2018-19 Academic Year.
-Please contact the GCTS Office (acts.office@utoronto.ca) for further information.
+13.4 Grievances This section is pending revision and approval of the TST Board of Trustees.
+Please contact the GCTS Office (gcts.office@utoronto.ca, 416-978-4050) for further information.